bardo84/vracer/README.md

 # VRacer

-**Verilog Race Condition Detection Tool**

-Static analysis tool for detecting race conditions in Verilog and Verilog-AMS designs.
+Static analysis tool for detecting race conditions in Verilog and Verilog-AMS designs. \

-VRacer analyzes Verilog/Verilog-AMS source files to detect potential race conditions that can cause non-deterministic simulation behavior.

-It follows the static race analysis approach of Ouyang [US7017129B2, expired 2020].
+It follows the static race analysis approach of Ouyang [US7017129B2, 2000].

 ## Features